buddhamagnet/cv/README.md

 ## IN A NUTSHELL

-I am a developer with over a fifteen years of experience working for all manner of organisations, from working as a single freelancer, through a number of cool startups, to large companies including [Sun Microsystems](http://sun.com) and [The Economist](http://economist.com).
+I am a developer with over fifteen years of experience working for all manner of organisations, from working as a single freelancer, through a number of cool startups, to large companies including [Sun Microsystems](http://sun.com) and [The Economist](http://economist.com).

-BUZZWORD ALERT: I am a poyglot full-stack programmer - in my current project I am making heavy use of [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/) and the previous project was a microservice archecuture build involving [Go](https://golang.org/) and AWS and a slew of cloud technologies.
+BUZZWORD ALERT: I am a poyglot full-stack programmer - in my current project I am making heavy use of [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/) and the previous project was a microservice architecture build involving [Go](https://golang.org/), AWS and a slew of cloud technologies.
 I'm fascinated by functional programming and reactive systems.

 ## MOST RECENT PROJECTS

 ### PEAK BI

-Hired by the cloud computing consultancy that worked with The Economist on providing AWS services and training to build a data product using [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/) on the front end and [Serverless](https://facebook.github.io/react/) and AWS on the back end.
+Hired by the cloud computing consultancy that worked with The Economist on providing AWS services and training to build a data product using [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/) on the front end and [Serverless](https://facebook.github.io/react/) and AWS on the back.
+The system provides a dynamic UI on top of Peak's data management offering allowing clients to log in and navigate a series of data-driven dashboards.

 ### THE ECONOMIST

-Building out the first iteration of a distributed content platform at The Economist.
+Built out several iterations of a distributed content platform at The Economist.
 Involved in all aspects of the project:

 * Building microservices in [Go](http://golang.org), including building the microservice template, mentoring team members in Go and building key components, some of which are now open source.
 * Working alongside web products team to deliver the front end (using [Node](https://nodejs.org/en/) and [GraphQL](http://graphql.org/).